RetroReversing/retroReversing/pages/gamecube/iQueGamecube.md

 Most of the implementation was completed by the Chinese company **BroadOn**, in fact it was almost ready for release, however it never made it to market.

-The root folder contains an index.html file which can be opened in any webbrowser and gives links to all the internal sites related to BB2 such as the source code archive.
+The root folder contains an index.html file which can be opened in any web browser and gives links to all the internal sites related to BB2 such as the source code archive.

 This folder also contains the following sub-directories:
 * **ali** - Documentation about the Multimedia System on a Chip designed by T-Squares/ALi for use in the BB2 hardware